MLOpioidProjectCode/project_code/paper/paper_text.md

 ##### Required length: 250 words

+- Is enough information provided to get a clear idea about the subject matter?
+- Is the abstract conveying the findings?
+- Are the main points of the report described succinctly?

+TODO: explain our implementation, goal, results

+### Introduction

+Opioid addiction and overdose have become tragic and inescapable threads in the fabric of American daily life.
+Many Americans know someone who has died of a drug overdose, and even if they do not, headlines announcing high-profile overdose deaths are common news items.
+Among the hundreds of thousands of opioid related deaths in the past few years are celebrated musicians Prince, Mac Miller, and Tom Petty; accomplished athletes including pitcher Tyler Skaggs, football player Jake Ehlinger, and NHL player Jimmy Hayes; and lauded actors like Philip Seymore Hoffman.

-According to the United States Center for Disease Control, in 2019 more than 50,000 people in the United States died from opioid-related overdoses.
+Data also sheds insight into the scope of this epidemic.
+According to the United States Center for Disease Control, in 2019 more than 50,000 people in the United States died from opioid-related overdoses \cite{dataabuse.gov}.
+It is also estimated that 3 million Americans suffer from opioid use disorder, and in 2020, a staggering 93,000 people died in the United States from drug overdoses \cite{statnews.com}, most of which were related to opioids.
 Additionally, studies estimate that the total "economic burden" of prescription opioid misuse in the United States is $78.5 billion a year, including the costs of healthcare, lost productivity, addiction treatment, and criminal justice involvement \cite{dataabuse.gov}.
 While the United States is certainly not the only country suffering from this epidemic, statistics like these make it clear that COVID-19 is not the only major medical crisis nations are struggling to contain at the moment.

-TODO: explain our implementation, goal, results

-### Introduction

-##### Required length: 1/2 to 1 page

-- Does the introduction cover the required background information to understand the work?
-- Is the introduction well organized: it starts out general and becomes more specific towards the end?
-- Is there a motivation explaining why this project is relevant, important, and/or interesting?

-TODO: Implement
+Despite numerous studies related to opoiod use, we feel there is ample room to take a “deep dive” into publicly-available data and see if we can draw useful conclusions to perhaps provide insight into qualming this crisis.
+We plan to focus US federal and state datasets to both take a broad look at the situation while also allowing us to delve deeper into more localized data to potentially find trends.
+More specifically, we hope to place more emphasis on examining the impact of opioid prescribers instead of focusing solely on opioid users, as has been done in other studies.
+To do this, will first test various machine learning models to try and create classifiers to predict the likelihood that a given doctor is a significant prescriber of opioids using a national dataset.
+We will then take that model and use it for analysis of a more local dataset -- specifically for the state of Connecticut -- to see if we can find relationships between prescribers who are classified as likely to prescribe opioids and the side effects of opioids, such as drug overdose and rehab data.

+While we do have high hopes for this project, we acknowledge that we are tackling a tough issue that does not necessarily have a perfect answer which can be prescribed by a single machine learning algorithm; indeed, some data we’d like to ideally have for our analysis (such as a better insight into the prevalence of illegal opioids by geography) are simply not available.
+We also recognize that we have certain limitations geographically on our datasets, as our data is only focused only on the United States.
+However, we are confident that our exploratory analysis will shed some insights into the nature of this crisis worldwide.

 ### Related Work